Lithuanian–Soviet War: Soviet military gains

 Soviet troops (about 18,000 to 20,000 men) approached the Lithuanian territory on December 12, 1918.
 About 5,000 of them were Lithuanians.
-Three divisions were employed: Pskov Division (later renamed as the Lithuanian Division), International Division (later renamed as the 2nd Latvian Rifle Division; included 39th, 41st, 47th, and 60th Regiments), and 17th Division (later renamed as Western Division; included 5th Vilnius Regiment).
+Three divisions were employed: Pskov Rifle Division (later renamed as the Lithuanian Division), International Division (later renamed as the 2nd Latvian Rifle Division; included 39th, 41st, 47th, and 60th Regiments), and 17th Division (later renamed as Western Division; included 5th Vilnius Rifle Regiment).
 The divisions did not have a common military commander.
 Later, more units were sent from Russia.
 The Soviets also recruited partisan groups behind the front lines.
 Soviet soldiers were poorly supplied and relied on requisitioning food, horses, and clothes from locals.
 Lithuania could not offer serious resistance as at the time its army consisted only of about 3,000 untrained volunteers.
 Only local partisans, armed with weapons acquired from retreating Germans, offered brief resistance.

 Red Army captured one town after another: Zarasai and Švenčionys (Dec.
 22), Utena (Dec.
 23), Rokiškis and Vilnius (Jan.
 5), Ukmergė and Panevėžys (Jan.
 9), Šiauliai (Jan.
 15), and Telšiai (Jan.
 25).
 That accounted for about of the Lithuanian territory.
 The front somewhat stabilized when Soviet forces were stopped near the Venta River by Latvian and German units (Baltische Landeswehr).
 Also, Germans slowed down the withdrawal of their troops after the Spartacist uprising was subdued on January 12.
 Southern Lithuania was a little better protected as Germans retreated from Ukraine through Gardinas.
 To prevent fights between retreating Germans and the Red Army, the Soviets and Germans signed a treaty on January 18.
 The treaty drew a temporary demarcation line that went through Daugai, Stakliškės, and 10 km east of the Kaišiadorys–Jonava–Kėdainiai railway.
 That barred Bolshevik forces from directly attacking Kaunas, Lithuania's second-largest city.
 The Red Army would need to encircle Kaunas and attack through Alytus or Kėdainiai.
 The operation to take Kaunas began on February 7.